Greek Islands

 L’été grec, Une Grèce quotidienne de 4000 ans, Plon Terre Humaine, 1976.

-A patchwork of landscapes
+A tapestry of landscapes

 The Grand Tour